docarray/docarray/docs/user_guide/storing/docindex.md

 because it doesn't require you to launch a database server.
 Instead, it will store your data locally.

 !!! note "Using a different vector database"
-    You can easily use Weaviate, Qdrant, or Elasticsearch instead, they share the same API!
+    You can easily use Weaviate, Qdrant, or Elasticsearch instead -- they share the same API!
-    To do so, check out their respective documentation sections.
+    To do so, check their respective documentation sections.

-!!! note "HNSWLib-specific settings"
+!!! note "Hnswlib-specific settings"
     The following sections explain the general concept of Document Index by using [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] as an example.
     For HNSWLib-specific settings, check out the [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] documentation